TalalZoabi/Hackaton-frontend/README.md

 ![plot](./screenshots/diagram.png)

-## We Were given a task by a AppleSeeds to build an app that uses a scraper with the theme of coexistence:
+## We Were given a task from AppleSeeds to build an app that uses a scraper with the theme of coexistence:

 -  The app should scrape data from another page.